Phony Farmers Logo

 Farm Action’s political arm received $85,000 in 2020 and 2021 from the Sixteen Thirty Fund–a “dark money” group that funds many leftwing causes.
 In 2020, Sixteen Thirty Fund spent over $100 million to help elect Joe Biden and other liberal politicians.

 The Organization of Competitive Markets also has activist funders.
 In 2018-19, OCM took $127,500 from the Schmidt Foundation.
-And it also took $25,000 from the Kirkpatrick Foundation, an organization that attacks the pork industry in Oklahoma and funds animal rights extremists.
+And it also took $50,000 from Humane America Animal Foundation, which funds anti-meat groups, and $25,000 from the Kirkpatrick Foundation, an organization that attacks the pork industry in Oklahoma and funds animal rights extremists.

 Read more below about who is behind these groups and what they lobby for.